mskf1383/pashmak/README.md

 mem $i < 10; gotoif loop; # check the condition in `mem` and use gotoif command
 ```

-the output of this code is
+The output of this code is
 ```
 1
 2